 Starting in 2018, the goal is to implement a new method of assessing customer satisfaction that will better measure the strength of customer relations and guide strategic decisions by anticipating and integrating the customer understanding approaches followed in the individual areas.
 Scalable and adaptable, the new method will provide a better understanding of the key factors that guide customer relationships and emotional.

 “Feel good?” is the Autogrill Group customer satisfaction project, designed in 2009 with the purpose of measuring the quality perceived by consumer in order to be in a position to develop targeted actions to improve the service, products and brand image.

-The eight edition of “Feel Good?” was completed in 2016 in selected locations in Belgium, France, Germany, Italy, the Netherlands, Spain, The United States and Switzerland.
+The ninth edition of “Feel Good?” was completed in 2017 in selected locations in Belgium, France, Germany, Italy, the Netherlands, Spain, The United States and Switzerland.
 Autogrill asked its costumer to fill out an on line questionnaire on issues regarding the offering, the service, cleanliness and the atmosphere in the stores, while participating in a prize contest.
 Approximately 45.000 consumers participated.